Hans N. Weiler: Education

-Weiler graduated from the Hochschule St. Georgen, Frankfurt/Main in Philosophy (1956) and went on to study Philosophy, Political Science, and Education at the University of Freiburg/Breisgau, where he graduated in 1960, followed by a stay at the University of London's Institute of Commonwealth Studies and School of Oriental and African Studies.

-In 1965, Weiler obtained a PhD.
-In Political Science from University of Freiburg.
+Weiler graduated from the Hochschule St. Georgen, Frankfurt/Main, in Philosophy (1956) and went on to study Philosophy, Political Science, and Education at the University of Freiburg/Breisgau, where he graduated in 1960, followed by a stay at the University of London's Institute of Commonwealth Studies and School of Oriental and African Studies.
+In 1965, Weiler obtained a PhD. in Political Science from University of Freiburg.

 Career

 In 1962, Weiler became a Research Fellow and Chairman of the Africa Division at the University of Freiburg's Arnold Bergstraesser institute.

-That same year Weiler became Assistant Professor of Education and Political Science at Stanford University (Associate Professor as of 1971, full Professor 1979).
-From 1974-77 he was on leave as Director of the International Institute for Educational Planning (UNESCO) at Paris.
+That same year, Weiler became Assistant Professor of Education and Political Science at Stanford University (Associate Professor as of 1971, full Professor 1979).
+From 1974 to 1977, he was on leave as Director of the International Institute for Educational Planning (UNESCO) at Paris.

-From 1993-99 Weiler was Professor of Comparative Politics and Rektor of the Europa-Universität Viadrina at Frankfurt/Oder.
+From 1993 to 1999, Weiler was Professor of Comparative Politics and Rektor of the Europa-Universität Viadrina at Frankfurt/Oder.

 Personal life

 Weiler is a naturalized U.S. citizen.

-Weiler is married and has two sons.
+He is married and has two sons.